Glassell School of Art (Bucher Gallery)

 Rewrite the World

-Rewrite the World borrows its title from the writings of Paulo Freire, the late Brazilian philosopher and author of Pedagogy of the Oppressed.
-Freire believed that the world must not be regarded as a static entity, but rather as a “reality in process,” arguing that a liberatory model of education would understand dialogue itself as an act of world-building.
-The exhibition seeks to understand the pedagogical capacities of art through this lens, with work by Jamal Cyrus, Demian Dinéyazhi’, Newton and Helen Harrison, and Cecilia Vicuña.
-It also offers a selection of materials, available in both physical and digital formats, recently created by artists and activists to protest police brutality and honor Black lives.
-Engaging with histories of struggle from the 1970s to 2020, the exhibition explores how art-making intersects with other forms of producing and sharing knowledge, among them poetry, periodicals, maps, and zines.
-Formal interventions into the ways in which information is transmitted—and the very structure of language—begin to undo the fixity of a political order designed to control and suppress dialogue, inviting in the possibility of new, revolutionary ways of living and relating.
+The exhibition borrows its title from the writings of Paulo Freire, the late Brazilian philosopher and author of Pedagogy of the Oppressed.
+Based on his belief that the world must be regarded as a “reality in process,” Freire argued that a liberatory model of education would understand dialogue as an act of world-building unto itself.
+In this spirit, Rewrite the World explores the dialogic potential between artist and audience, suggesting that such encounters can be both learning experiences and openings toward personal and collective transformation.
+Here, artists’ formal interventions into the ways information is shared—and the very structure of language—begin to undo the fixity of an unjust social order designed to control and suppress dialogue, inviting in new, revolutionary ways of living and relating.